dbanty/dylananthony.com/_posts/fastapi-rust-5-rocket-0.5.md

 ## Step 2: Check and Check and Check

 I’ve now entered the stage where I’m repeatedly running `cargo check` and fixing the errors I’ve found.
-Unfortunately I came to a similar issue quite quickly to the one I faced when implementing my own `Handler` for `async-std`: passing data to the `Future` doing the actual handling.
+Unfortunately I came to a similar issue quite quickly to the one I faced when implementing my own `Handler` for `actix-web`: passing data to the `Future` doing the actual handling.
 The code changes for Step 2 can be found [in this commit](https://github.com/dbanty/rocket-lamb/commit/6a995b1b977675736fa32d96e1094ba3fcc05098).

 ### Step 2.1: Solving Async References